 Core principles such as the “accountability principle”, “privacy by design” and other key changes which have been introduced will define how internal policies and controls must be implemented and enacted to responsibly and comprehensively protect the privacy of personal data of EU citizens.

-The GDPR will become enforceable on May 25th of 2018.
+The GDPR became enforceable on May 25th of 2018.
 Every organization processing personal data of EU citizens is required to uphold compliance with this new regulation prior to the enforcement date.

 Personal Data means any information relating to an identified or identifiable natural person (“data subject”), including any data that can be used with other sets of data to identify an individual.